marian13/convenient_service/README.md

 <!-- warning:start -->
 ## WARNING ❗❗❗

 This library is under heavy development.
 Public API may be subject to change.
 The first major release is still to come.
 Use the current version at your own risk.
-Ruby 2.7+.
+Ruby 2.7+, JRuby 9.4+ (TruffleRuby support is planned as well).
 Thanks.
 <!-- features:end -->
 <!-- warning:end -->